grafana/pyroscope/docs/internal/contributing/README.md

 make go/test
 ```

-To build the docker image uses:
+To build the docker image use:

 ```
 make docker-image/phlare/build